-If you have completed your periodic health checkup as required and do not have any abnormal results, you will be able to receive Health Certificate.See page 39 for more information.
-Please understand that the certificate cannot be issued if the information required is not provided on the university's health certificates.
+If you have completed your periodic health checkup as required and do not have any abnormal results, you will be able to receive Health Certificate.See page 33 for more information.
+If you require a health certificate in a specific format for a company or another school, bring the format to the Student Office.
+Please understand that the certificate cannot be issued if the information required is not provided on the University's health certificates.
 Health certificates requested from the Student Office cannot be issued on the same day, so please plan accordingly.